'Arsenal shouldn't have spent £72m on Pepe' - Aliadiere says record signing lacks concentration | Goal.com

 Nicolas Pepe must improve the simple parts of his game if he is to start living up to his £72 million ($87m) price tag.

-That is the view of former Arsenal striker Jeremie Aliadiere, who believes the Gunners’ record signing has yet to show why the north London giants paid a club-record fee to sign him from Lille last summer.
+That is the view of former Arsenal striker Jeremie Aliadiere, who believes the winger has yet to show why the north London giants paid a club-record fee to sign him from Lille last summer.

 Prior to football’s coronavirus-enforced suspension, Pepe had scored six goals and provided eight assists during his debut season in England.

-However, despite the occasional flashes of brilliance, inconsistency has plagued the Ivory Coast international, with head coach Mikel Arteta admitting that the winger is still very much a work in progress.
+However, despite the occasional flashes of brilliance, inconsistency has plagued the Ivory Coast international, with head coach Mikel Arteta admitting that the wideman is still very much a work in progress.

 Pepe’s patchy performances have led to plenty of criticism, with Italian newspaper Gazzetta dello Sport even labelling him one of Europe’s four biggest flops of the season so far.